Praveensamfdo/CNIT_51900_GROUP_PROJECTS/README.md

 - It is recommended to use a virtual environment to run this project.
     - Create a virtual environment in the base directory using the following command: `conda env create  -f environment.yml --prefix ./envs`.
     - Activate the virtual environment using the following command: `conda activate ./envs` (use `conda deactivate` to exit from the virtual environment).
+    - Create a folder called `processed_data` to store the preoprocessed datasets.

 # Group project 01: Pun detection and location